Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 Dietary Changes

 Incorporating a high-fiber diet can promote regular bowel movements and improve colon health.
-For example, fruits, vegetables, legumes, whole grains, and nuts supply fiber.
-Additionally, adequate hydration softens stool and supports digestion.
+Eat fruits, vegetables, legumes, and whole grains, and drink plenty of water to support digestive health.

 Enemas

 An enema introduces liquid into the rectum to stimulate bowel movements.
-Although this method is available over-the-counter, users should proceed cautiously to avoid overuse.
+Although available over the counter, use cautiously to avoid overuse.

 Oral Supplements